xmartlabs/xl-blog/blogs/2022-07-25-going-international.md

 ---
-title: 'Going International - The Ups and Downs of Being a Distributed Team'
+title: "Going International - The Ups and Downs of Being a Distributed Team"
 date: 2022-07-25
 tags: [Xmartlabs]
 category: people-events